Configure c4 for AWS

 .
 For example:

-To verify that all dependencies for AWS are fulfilled and that the AWS account is accessible, use c4 aws diag
+To verify that all dependencies for AWS are fulfilled and that the AWS account can be accessed, use c4 aws diag

 .
 For example: